endore8/i-chatbot/README.md

 }
 ```

-Render ChatBot in with a callback method and the start button object.
+Render ChatBot with the callback method and the start button object.

 ```
 <ChatBot onQuickReplyAction={this.onQuickReplyAction}